FeldrinH/Dexsplitter/README.md

 * Automatically starts run when speedrun timer starts ticking.
 * Automatically resets run when (re)starting level 0.

+Note that the autosplitter is tested with Ambidextro 1.2.3 on Windows.
+Other versions of the game may work and support can be added on demand if they don't.
+Other operating systems do not work and support is currently not planned.

 ## Video splitter

 A Python script to extract split times from a speedrun video can be found in the `videosplitter` folder.